Rodrigo Andrade (footballer, born 1997)

-José Rodrigo Andrade Ramos (born 3 February 1997), known as Rodrigo Andrade, is a Brazilian footballer who plays as defensive midfielder for Goiás.
+José Rodrigo Andrade Ramos (born 3 February 1997), known as Rodrigo Andrade, is a Brazilian footballer who plays as defensive midfielder for São Bernardo.

 Club career

 Paysandu

 Rodrigo Andrade was a Paysandu youth graduate, and was promoted to the first team in December 2015.
 He made his senior debut on 27 March 2016, coming on as a first-half substitute and scoring the second in a 3–0 Copa Verde home win against Fast Clube.

 Rodrigo Andrade made his Série B debut on 14 May 2016, starting in a 2–2 away draw against Ceará.
 After featuring in 14 league matches, he signed a contract extension until 2020 on 25 January 2017.

 Vitória

 On 7 February 2018, Rodrigo Andrade signed a three-year contract with Série A side Vitória, which bought 50% of his federative rights.